 JONESBORO, Ark. – A man said his aunt was “flippin” out for no reason but the reason she told authorities she was angry was far from inconsequential.

-The officer caught up to Arnoult and Cooper.
+The officer caught up to Cooper.
 Cooper told the officer his aunt was “flippin” out for no reason.
 Although the report does not specify, all parties were in the same vicinity based on the narrative.
 The officer went to speak with the aunt who had been “flippin.”
-That’s when the report said Cooper and Arnoult got into a blue GMC truck and left the area.
+That’s when the report said Cooper got into a blue GMC truck and left the area.

 With the suspects fleeing, the officer notified other units and continued speaking to the aunt.
 She said Cooper placed a small baggie with Xanax pills in front of her 3-year-old son’s diaper.
 That’s when she said she became very angry and was screaming.
 The officer seized the pills.

 Meanwhile, the fleeing couple were stopped near the intersection of Nettleton and Terrace.
 Cooper had slurred speech, was swaying and smelled of liquor.
 He blew a 0.159, almost twice the legal limit, on a portable breathalyzer.

 Cooper was arrested for minor in possession of alcohol and taken to Craighead County Detention Center.